nds-org/ndslabs/gui/README.md

 GIT_DROPIN_BRANCH=terra
 ```

-An example of a typical set of UI customizations for http://www.terraref.ndslabs.org/#/ can be seen [here](https://github.com/nds-org/ndslabs/compare/terra) for .
+An example of a typical set of UI customizations for http://www.terraref.ndslabs.org/#/ can be seen [here](https://github.com/nds-org/ndslabs/compare/terra).

 ## Running the Development Environment
 For a cloud-based Node.js developer environment, you can run the following commands: